 When it comes to Santa Monica sports, you can expect just about everything under the sun.
 (Of course you can, it's Santa Monica after all!)

 This guide to Santa Monica sports can help you find the best places in Santa Monica to indulge in your favorite sports, or help you decide where to go to learn new ones.

-The most popular of Santa Monica sports?
+The most popular sports here?
 Surfing, of course!

 The water's fine and especially friendly to first-time riders, thanks to shallow waters with a forgiving sandy bottom.